-It can be found almost everywhere in France and is essentially a creature of woodlands where it lives in fallen leaves, dense moss and other debris and where there is a proximity to water.
-It is absent or rare in forests that are exclusively conifer, alluvial plains and areas where the soil is sandy in character such as coastal dunes.
+almost everywhere in France and are essentially a creature of woodlands where they live in fallen leaves, dense moss and other debris where there is a proximity to water.
+They are absent or rare in forests that are exclusively conifer, alluvial plains and areas where the soil is sandy in character such as coastal dunes.
 The food of the adults is made up of earthworms, insects and their larvae, slugs and other invertebrates to be found in the ground debris, whereas the larva are more opportunistic and voracious, eating various aquatic invertebrates including their own species.
 They are exclusively nocturnal spending the day under an old tree stump, in a stone wall or any other dark cavity, rainfall brings them out in large numbers and being both slow moving in combination with a tendency to stay completely still they have a high road accident rate.

-Hibernation, if it takes place, is between October and March but is dependent on temperature and in milder winters or regions they can remain active throughout the year, hibernation can be in any underground cavity and large numbers of individuals can be found sharing the same place, up to 50 or more has been recorded.
+is between October and March but is dependent on temperature and in milder winters and in some regions they can remain active all the year.
+Hibernation can be in any underground cavity and cellars are often used where large numbers of individuals can sometimes be found sharing the same place, up to 50 or more has been recorded.
 Their skin exudes a toxic substance which can burn sensitive skin and care should be taken not to touch your mouth if you have handled one.
 Should you need to handle one remember to wash your hands as soon as is practicable.